 What is Tsukimi Dango?

 Tsukimi is the moon viewing festival which takes place mid-autumn, usually falling between mid-September to early October.
 It’s to celebrate a good harvest as well as good health.
 Dango are Japanese rice dumplings, these traditional Japanese sweets are chewy and delicious.

 Putting it all together, tsukimi dango are round dumplings or mochi dango that you traditionally eat in Japan during the moon-viewing festival.
-While they sometimes come in different flavors or glazes, tsukimi dango uses it in the simplest form so they’re very easy to make!
-Therefecause these are plain dango, they only have a natural sweetness from the rice but you can always add some sugar if you prefer them a little sweeter.
+While they sometimes come in different flavors or glazes, tsukimi dango uses it in the simplest form, so they’re effortless to make!
+Because these are plain dango, they only have a natural sweetness from the rice, but you can always add some sugar if you prefer them a little sweeter.

 Looking to enjoy more unique and traditional Japanese holiday treats in the comfort of your home?
 Check out Sakuraco!
 Sakuraco delivers traditional Japanese snacks, teas, sweets, and snacks from local Japanese makers directly to your door!

 Tsukimi Dango (Moon Viewing Mochi) Recipe